-The user information is only exposed if CCF obtains permission from the resource owner as specified in TS 33.122 [5].
+When CAPIF is used, the user information is only exposed if CCF obtains permission from the resource owner as specified in TS 33.122 [5].

 NOTE: whether CAPIF RNAA supports the case where the resource owner is different from the user of the application invoker is to be decided in normative phase, depending on the progress on CAPIF_Ph3-Sec.

+NOTE: whether CAPIF RNAA supports service operation level and resource level granularity in RNAA is to be decided in normative phase, depending on the progress on CAPIF_Ph3-Sec.

 Editor’s Note: Further conclusion on the reuse of user consent framework defined in TS 33.501 [6] Annex V for user privacy is FFS.

+Editor’s Note: when CAPIF is not used, whether privacy protection for exposure of user sensitive information in localized mobile metaverse services through the SEAL layer can be supported by the SEAL security framework is FFS.